Submodule 8.1: The HTML of forms

 Labels are important for accessible forms.

-When you add a label you don't see any change in the HTML page.
+you don't see any change in the HTML page.
 It is not easy to understand its function by looking the HTML output.

-The importance of label elements lays in the fact that they enable us to use markup to create more accessible/ user-friendly form fields.
+elements lays in the fact that they enable us to use markup to create more accessible/ user-friendly form fields.

 In practice, this means that we combine text with input fields, and thus if the user clicks on the title of an input field, the page will automatically navigate to this field.